MOO Server Resources

 LambdaMOO's LambdaMOO server source

 The code currently running at LambdaMOO is hosted on Github.
 Just install git and pull the master branch.
+Please be aware that this version only compiles on 32-bit hardware; see above.

 [July 5, 2023] (This next bit never got adopted into any other branches, so I've taken the opportunity to simplify it.
 The latest development on both the master and unicode branches now have this functionality moved into config.status, where it should have been all along, and the perl code is completely gone (replaced by corresponding autoconf/M4sh), meaning, for future releases the full server_version information will just get taken care of automatically and you won't have to think about it, though there will be ./configure options to mess with it if you really want to.